Story by Kathy McPherson

 Frances Dowell has been writing since she learned how to put words on paper — poems, short stories, essays, novels, nonfiction.
 The little girl who grew up to become an award-winning author remembers writing “500 brillant beginnings that were never finished.”
 That’s one of the reasons why she is so passionate about helping young writers “get through that first draft all the way to the end."

 For more than 15 years, Dowell has been talking with Durham Academy sixth-graders about her life as a writer.
 Her novel Dovey Coe and many of her other books are favorites of Durham Academy students.
-Now Dowell has turned the page from talking about her writing to coaching sixth-graders through an eight-week writing workshop.
+This fall, Dowell turned the page from talking about her writing to coaching sixth-graders through an eight-week writing workshop.

 This is the second year of the writing workshop, and while pandemic-imposed restrictions mean Dowell talks with students on Microsoft Teams rather than on campus, the format allows Dowell to interact with all sixth-graders, including those whose families have opted for remote-only learning.

-The writing workshop, which began on Oct.
-20, is based on Dowell’s newest book, How to Build a Story … or, The Big What If.
+The eight-week writing workshop is based on Dowell’s newest book, How to Build a Story … or, The Big What If.
 She takes students through the writing process, and begins by having them brainstorm “what if” scenarios.

 “It’s something students love to do,” said sixth-grade language arts teacher Julie Williams.
 “Everybody generates their very own unique ideas.
 My idea might be ‘What if I could fly?’ and then I start my story around that idea.
 Students start writing drafts and Frances is meeting with them and talking them through these steps, one-on-one or as a group.”